Classes and inheritance¶

 Inheritance in Python is simpler and more flexible than inheritance in compiled languages such as Java and C++ because the dynamic nature of Python does not impose as many restrictions on the language.

-To see how inheritance is used in Python, let’s start with the Square
+To see how inheritance is used in Python, let’s start with the Square and

-classes we discussed earlier and generalise them.
+Circle classes we discussed earlier and generalise them.

 If we now want to use these classes in a drawing program, we need to define